oxsignal/ehsm_deployment_guide/README.md

 ## Guest (Application) Setup

+* I will skip the installation of SGX dependencies on the guest machine.
+For detailed instructions, please refer to [Intel's SGX repository](https://github.com/intel/linux-sgx).

 ### 0. Intel API Key
 Login to the [Intel Developer Portal](https://api.portal.trustedservices.intel.com/) and generate your API key.